holos-run/holos/doc/design/v1beta1/rendering.md

 errgroup workers (the worker-pool shape of v1alpha6's `Build`, promoted from one component's artifacts to the whole platform):

 1. Compute every task's in-degree; insert all in-degree-zero tasks into the ready queue.
-2. Each of N workers pops the minimum ready task, runs it, then atomically decrements the in-degree of its successors, inserting any that reach zero.
+2. Each of N workers pops the minimum ready task, runs it, then decrements its successors' in-degrees, inserting any that reach zero.
-3. The render completes when all tasks have run; if tasks remain but none are ready, the graph has a cycle — reported at graph-build time (D1), before any task runs.
+3. The render completes when all tasks have run; cycles are reported at graph-build time (D1), before any task runs.

 ### R7: Deterministic ordering